 Please direct requests for resources and lab reservations to the CSLC director.

-Food and drinks are not permitted in the CSLC, per Occupational Safety and Health Administration guidelines.
-This rule must be strictly reinforced by faculty to ensure safety and preservation of resources.
+According to Occupational Safety and Health Administration guidelines, food and drinks are not permitted in the CSLC.
+This rule must be strictly enforced by faculty to ensure the safety and preservation of resources.

-202 Jeanette Lancaster Blvd., 3rd floor, McLeod Hall
+202 Jeanette Lancaster Way, McLeod Hall, 3rd floor

 T, Th, & F - 8 a.m. to 5 p.m.